 Having a thriving social media presence is helpful, but did you think the job ends with feeding it good content and updates?
 Think again.
 Sure, networks may give you business space to reach out to followers, but they also require individual attention.
 So put your marketer hat on, there’s work to do!

-Like every shopfront that needs a seasonal cleaning, your social media channels require housekeeping, too.
+Like every shopfront that needs seasonal cleaning, your social media channels require housekeeping, too.
 While the process can be a bit exhausting, rest assured that it’s fairly easy to navigate.

 We’ve compiled this checklist to help you through it.